-The provisions of the contract addressing force majeure and acts of God dictate the rights between the parties.
+In general, the provisions of the contract addressing force majeure and acts of God dictate the rights between the parties without prejudice to the provisions of the above-mentioned article 21.
 However, if the contract does not contain any provisions in this respect, the Civil Law applies.
 Article 188 of the Civil Law provides that contracts are terminated if they become impossible to perform for a reason that is out of the hands of the parties.
 Articles 148, 187 and 402 deem a contract null and void if the object of the obligation is impossible.
 Similarly, article 704 of the Civil Law, applicable specifically to contracts for work (including construction), provides that, in the event of the impossibility of performance due to a reason beyond the control of the parties, the contract is terminated.
 However, article 258 of the Civil Law provides that the parties may agree that the debtor (that is, the debtor of an obligation that is subject to a force majeure) will be liable for the consequences of a force majeure.
 The contractor is compensated for the work within the limits of the enrichment of the employer.
-Further, under article 171(2) of the Civil Law, if exceptional incidents occur that could not have been anticipated and the occurrence of which makes fulfilment of a contractual obligation, though not impossible, extremely difficult and threatens grave loss to the party, a court may, at its discretion, reduce the party's obligations.
+Further, under article 171(2) of the Civil Law, if exceptional incidents occur that could not have been anticipated and the occurrence of which makes fulfilment of a contractual obligation, although not impossible, extremely difficult and threatens grave loss to the party, a court may, at its discretion, reduce the party's obligations.

-22 Courts and tribunals
+Courts and tribunals

-Are there any specialised tribunals that are dedicated to resolving construction disputes?
+24 Are there any specialised tribunals that are dedicated to resolving construction disputes?